spawaskar-cora/cora-docs/docs/user-guide/skeletalelements.md

-# Create Skeletal Elements

 Skeletal elements are individual human remains which can be categorized.
 Many of the modules on the site are focused on skeletal elements and their details.
 This section will explore:

-**Finish This**
+- Skeletal Element Navigation
 - Creating a New Skeletal Element
 - Creating a New Skeletal Element Group
+- Skeletal Element Search
+- Skeletal Element Details

 ##### Skeletal Element Navigation